conneroisu/cpre281-finalproj/README.md

 - The ALU result (`o_ALUresult`) is used by other components, such as the data memory for memory operations or the register file for storing the result.
 - The zero flag (`o_Zero`) is used by the control unit to make branching decisions based on the comparison result.

 Overall, the ALU module performs the necessary arithmetic and logical operations in the MIPS processor based on the instruction being executed.
-It plays a crucial role in the datapath of the processor, interacting with other components to execute instructions and produce the desired results.
+It plays a crucial role in the data-path of the processor, interacting with other components to execute instructions and produce the desired results.

 #### Control Unit